How I Learned to Stop Worrying and Love Retraining

 \subsection{Comparing BIMP to GMP}

 \FloatBarrier

-We note that BIMP has a fair number of similarities to GMP~\citep{Zhu2017} and we will therefore seek the direct comparison and run an ablation study.
+We note that BIMP has a fair number of similarities to GMP \citep{Zhu2017} and we will therefore seek the direct comparison between the two.
 In particular, both methods effectively prune and retrain (although that terminology is commonly reserved to IMP) at distinct predetermined points during the overall training process.
 Let us start by highlighting the particular design decisions by which BIMP and GMP differ: